Parrot-Developers/ARSDKBuildUtils/README.md

 <br>

+**The easiest way to control a drone is to create a device controller thanks to the [libARController](https://github.com/Parrot-Developers/libARController)**.
+This lib is quite new, we are still working hard on it.
+It is still in **beta state**, but you can use it.
+Two samples which use this new API are available : [JSPilotingNewAPI](https://github.com/Parrot-Developers/Samples/tree/master/Unix/JSPilotingNewAPI) for Unix and [RSPilotingNewAPI](https://github.com/Parrot-Developers/Samples/tree/master/iOS/RSPilotingNewAPI) for iOS.
+More will come.
+This library is quite slow to compile for the moment, we are working on it :)

 It's BSD license allows to use, change, distribute with no restriction.
 Contributions and new feature discussions are highly appreciated.